saylordotorg/course_comm101/Unit09.md

+---
+layout: default
+title: "COMM101: Public Speaking"
+course_description: "An examination of the elements and factors which result in an effective speech."
+next: ../Unit10
+previous: ../Unit08
+---
 **Unit 9: Introductions and Conclusions** <span id="9"></span> *Now that you have an understanding of how to develop the body of your speech, it is time to focus on creating an engaging introduction and